 2.4.9.
 The borough is well served by bus and tube but less so by rail.
-However, the recent opening of stations on the West London Line (WLL) at Shepherd's Bush and Imperial Wharf, both just over the borough boundary in Hammersmith and Fulham, have improved access considerably.
-Public transport accessibility is generally good in much of the borough but there are areas in the north west, along parts of the western boundary, and in the south west that are less accessible, particularly in terms of access to the Underground network.
-Map 2.4 shows Public Transport Accessibility Levels across the borough.
+However, the recent opening of stations on the West London Line (WLL) at Shepherd's Bush and Imperial Wharf, both just over the borough boundary in Hammersmith and Fulham, have improved accessibility considerably.
+Public transport accessibility is generally good in much of the borough but there are areas in the north west, along parts of the western boundary and in the south west that are less accessible, particularly in terms of accessibility to the Underground network.
+Map 4 shows Public Transport Accessibility Levels across the borough.

-Map 2.4 - 2010 Public Transport Accessibility Levels
+Map 4 - 2010 Public Transport Accessibility Levels

 - 2.4.10.
-The WLL does not currently serve North Kensington but a new station at North Pole Road would improve public transport access for local residents significantly, both on the WLL itself, and via Willesden Junction or the Central Line, to the wider London Overground and Underground networks.
-The Chelsea-Hackney Line will provide access to the south of the borough to the Underground network, where it is currently poor.
+The WLL does not currently serve North Kensington but a new station at North Pole Road would improve public transport accessibility for local residents significantly, both on the WLL itself, and via Willesden Junction or the Central Line, to the wider London Overground and Underground networks.
+Although there are no clear timescales by when a Chelsea-Hackney Line might be built, it would bring the south-west of the borough into the Underground network.
 A Chelsea-Hackney Line station at Imperial Wharf would allow interchange onto the WLL and provide an important new link for existing residents and the substantial new residential and commercial developments that are taking place in the area. - 2.4.11.
-North-south public transport links across the borough are weak, and improvements to these would improve access for residents and encourage more use of public transport. - 2.4.12.
+North-south public transport links across the borough are weak and improvements to these would improve accessibility for residents and encourage more use of public transport. - 2.4.12.
+Coaches play an important role in supporting the hotels and visitor attractions of the borough, but there is a scarcity of suitable parking. - 2.4.13.
 Our road network is heavily constrained with very few opportunities for increasing capacity.
 Any significant increases in road traffic would have serious impacts on residential amenity.
-Some of the major road links into Central London from the west pass through the borough. - 2.4.13.
+Some of the major road links into Central London from the west pass through the borough. - 2.4.14.
 There are significant barriers to increasing walking and cycling in some parts of the borough and significant improvements to the streetscape are still needed.
-In particular the roads on the TLRN present a hostile environment to pedestrians and cyclists, despite containing important and well used routes. - 2.4.14.
-To address this challenge we have identified Objectives 1, 2, 3 and 8 to; - 1 improve accessibility to places and services, especially for those with special mobility needs - 2 make it easier for residents to choose walking, cycling and public transport over private car ownership and use - 3 improve the quality, accessibility and reliability of public transport - 8 improve the appearance and efficiency of our streets and places, and make them inclusive for all
+In particular the roads on the TLRN present a hostile environment to pedestrians and cyclists, despite containing important and well used routes.
+We identified the following sections of the TLRN as significant barriers in our LDF and will support TfL in improving them: - A40 Westway a visual barrier and pedestrians using the walking route underneath can be sprayed with water from the road above as water spills over the walls - A3220 West Cross Route along with the West London Line presents a physical barrier between Latimer in the west of the borough and the White City Opportunity Area in Hammersmith and Fulham.
+The Holland Park Roundabout in particular should be improved in terms of landscaping and streetscape - A4 West Cromwell and Cromwell Roads should be improved in terms of landscaping and streetscape, particularly at the western gateway to the borough, pedestrian crossing facilities should also be improved - A4 Brompton Road presents a barrier to pedestrians through heavy traffic and the level change between the carriageway and the northern footway - A3220 Earl's Court One-Way System has seriously negative impacts on the ease and attractiveness of pedestrian and cyclist movement, residential amenity, access to public transport services and the townscape of the areas through which it runs